 Midwest, Northeast Arctic outbreak and lake-effect snow to last days

-The coldest and most persistent outbreak of Arctic air in a couple of years will have the intensity and staying power to trigger feet of lake-effect snow and whiteouts in some areas of the Upper Midwest and the interior Northeast, AccuWeather meteorologists warn.
-However, there is the risk of a ground-covering snow squall reaching as far as coastal areas of the Northeast.
+Jan.
+15 (UPI) -- The coldest and most persistent outbreak of Arctic air in several years will trigger feet of lake-effect snow and whiteouts in some areas of the Upper Midwest and the interior Northeast, forecasters warned Monday.

+Its main role now is to help push Arctic air to the south and east, via gusty winds.

-The frigid air, fresh snow and blowing and drifting snow over the Midwest will make the task of keeping roads and sidewalks clear difficult.
+The frigid air, fresh snow and blowing and drifting snow in open areas over the Midwest will make the task of keeping roads and sidewalks clear difficult.
 As a result, travel may remain perilous.
-Motorists who become stuck or stranded in the snow or choose to walk will face subzero F AccuWeather RealFeel® Temperatures.
+Motorists who become stuck or stranded in the snow or choose to walk will face sub-zero Fahrenheit AccuWeather RealFeel temperatures.

-The Arctic air will advance eastward and southward in a couple of stages.
-One push already settled into the South Central states and was advancing to the Atlantic coast early this weekend.
+The Arctic air will advance eastward and southward in a few stages.
+One push already settled into the South Central states and advanced to the Atlantic coast this weekend.
+Another push will arrive in the wake of the storm on Tuesday night.
+A third push is likely this weekend following a storm to end the week.

-However, a secondary push of Arctic air will trigger snow showers and a locally heavy snow squall that may advance from the central and northern Appalachians to the mid-Atlantic and New England coasts on Sunday.
+A push of Arctic air triggered snow showers and locally heavy snow squalls that advanced from the central and northern Appalachians to the mid-Atlantic and New England coasts on Sunday.

-From a motorist's perspective, the danger with such an event is that the weather and roads may be clear one minute and then near-zero visibility and slippery the next during the brief, intense snow showers.
-These snow squalls are dangerous enough when traveling and low speeds on secondary roads or city streets.
-But, when motorists travel at a high speed on open highways with considerable traffic, there is the risk of multiple-vehicle pile-ups.

-The snow squalls could bring a quick covering of snow to parts of Washington, D.C., Baltimore, Philadelphia, and New York City on Sunday morning.
-It is not impossible that one or more cities end up snapping their 1-inch or greater snowfall drought that extends back into the winter of 2021-2022.

-Should these areas fail to pick up 1 inch of snow from any squalls on Sunday, another opportunity may arise from Monday night to Tuesday as a Southern storm makes a run along the Atlantic coast.
+Another opportunity for snow across the I-95 corridor will arise from Monday night to Tuesday as a Southern storm makes a run along the Atlantic coast.

 As the frigid air passes over the relatively warm waters of the lakes, the moisture released will result in towering bands of clouds that can unleash tremendous amounts of snow on the downwind landscape.
 This lake-effect snow can result in highly variable weather conditions ranging from a clear sky to a blizzard in the span of less than a mile.